 You may exercise your Pass/Fail option only on W&M La Plata and Seville semester programs, and then only in accordance with the restrictions outlined in the W&M course catalogue under "System of Grading: Pass/Fail."
 No other courses, including those taken on W&M summer programs, may be taken Pass/Fail.

 Approved study abroad transfer credit counts towards the graduation requirements of up to 120 academic credits.
 Courses taken abroad may count towards a major, minor, and any electives.
 (Keep in mind, you are required to earn at least 60 credits from W&M.)

 - Major Requirements

 Once your credit has been evaluated prior to departure, be sure to discuss your options thoroughly with the department chair in your intended field of concentration or with your academic advisor to understand how the approved courses will fit into your intended degree program.
 The concentration advisor should review your degree plan with you to make sure everything is in order.

-When course credit is posted to your record in Banner, any courses that fulfill major requirements will automatically appear on your degree evaluation.
-If for any reason such a course does not appear on the degree evaluation, send an email to [[DegreeEval]] with your name, ID number, and the error or omission you found.
+When course credit is posted to your record in Banner, any courses that fulfill major requirements will automatically appear on your Degree Works.

 - Host Institution Transcripts